Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: The slow control system

 The overall circulation speed is driven by the bellows pump, whose motor is managed by VFD.
 This setup allows for broad control over the flow rate.
 The VFD is a controlling unit that communicates via the Mod-bus protocol, enabling remote monitoring of the pump frequency and power consumption.
 Furthermore, it is configured to issue an alarm and permit a remote restart in the event of an overload shutdown, enhancing the system operational robustness.

-While the VFD controls the power, precise and quantitative control and measurement of the xenon flow rate are achieved using two high-precision mass flow controllers (MFCs).
+While the VFD controls the power, precise and quantitative control and measurement of the xenon flow rate are achieved using two high-precision MFCs.
 The flow rate is a critical parameter, as it directly impacts the efficiency of the purification process.
 A higher flow rate generally corresponds to a faster rate of impurity removal.
-To this end, a \textit{Horiba SEC-N100} MFC, with a precision of 0.1\%, is installed in the primary circulation loop.
+To this end, \textit{Horiba SEC-N100} MFCs, with a precision of $\mathrm{0.1\%}$, are installed in the primary circulation loop.
 These devices are controlled and monitored remotely via their serial port interfaces, providing the system with accurate, real-time flow rate data.